Ramanathichanputhur

 Ramanathichanputhur is a village situated near Marungoor in Kanyakumari District, Tamil Nadu.

 Geography

 Three sides are surrounded by hills and ponds.
 Surrounded villages are North West Rajavoor, West Kumarapuram Thoppur, South Amaravathi villai and East Nedumalai hills.

 Ramanathichenputhoor surrounded by hills (Nedumallai-east, Kathadimallai-North and Perialkullam pond-West.
 Via Narithondu there is a short route to Pazhavoor (Trinelvelli).
 It is one of the east borders of Kanyakumari Dist.

 History

 The village is divided based on a caste system: Vellalars in the north part and Nadars in the south part of the village.
-Nadars are the ancient people of this village.
-Nadar's hard work, literacy and sports like Kabbadi and volleyball make village known to near districts.
-Most of the self employed men from the village working in outside India with great position.
-There are lot of professionals like doctors, engineers, researchers and businessman from south Ramanathichanputhoor and well off.
-The streets are very clean and hygienic.
-Most of the Marungoor panchayat villages are getting drinking water supply from here, as its ground water is tasty.